-Statistical analysis was aimed to 1) assess the difference between the mean values of serum bilirubin, albumin and prothrombin time between the case (both group 2 and 3) and control groups, 2) assess the difference between the mean values of serum bilirubin, albumin and prothrombin time between the two case groups (group 2 and 3), and 3) obtain the cut off values for serum bilirubin, albumin and PT between the two case groups at the maximum level of sensitivity versus minimum false positivity by the receiver operator characteristic curve (ROC).
-All analyses were done with the help of SPSS software version 17.0 for Windows.
+Statistical analysis was aimed to 1) assess the difference between the mean values of serum bilirubin, albumin and prothrombin time between the case (both group 2 and 3) and control groups by independent t test, 2) assess the difference between the mean values of serum bilirubin, albumin and prothrombin time between the two case groups (group 2 and 3) by independent t test, and 3) obtain the cut off values for serum bilirubin, albumin and PT between the two case groups at the maximum level of sensitivity versus minimum false positivity by the receiver operator characteristic curve (ROC).
+All statistical analyses were done with the help of SPSS software version 17.0 for Windows.
+P value was considered to be significant at a value less than 0.05 for a 95% confidence limit.